 Toilet and telephone facility

 Picnic spot with ideal and peaceful environment.Picnic fare:

-Currently, two following staff are employed at IMMP for its management.
+Currently, one following staff is employed at IMMP for its management.

 1. Mr. Sanu Tamang

 International Mountaineers' Memorial Park, Kakani.